soroor-ag/basic_machine_learning_problems/README.md

    - [Question 1](#question-1): Enhance the dataset from the CWRU Bearing dataset by adding additional classes for faulty conditions.
 Provide a brief description of each new class.
    - [Question 2](#question-2): Implement a Multi-Layer Perceptron (MLP) with at least two hidden layers.
 Perform training and validation, visualize performance metrics, and analyze the results.
    - [Question 3](#question-3): Evaluate the effect of using different optimizers and loss functions on model performance.
 Compare and contrast the results.
-   - [Question 4](#question-4): Apply K-Fold Cross-validation methods to assess model performance.
-Choose the most suitable method and justify your choice.

 3. [Task 3: Decision Tree Classification](#task-3-decision-tree-classification)
    - [Question 1](#question-1): Split a dataset related to forest or pharmaceutical classifications into training and test sets.
 Develop and analyze a decision tree classifier.